onflow/cadence-cookbook/contribute.md

  - Category - The category your recipe falls under.
 Feel free to use an existing one or create your own if needed
   - Icon - The icon for your recipe.
 The Cadence Cookbook uses the fortAwesome library for Icons, so please use an icon from there
     - bgColor- The bgColor of the thumbnail.
 Please try to use one that is not similar to the previous ones
-    - Script - If the interaction code with your smart contract is a script, please label this as ‘true’, if it is a transaction label this as ‘false’
+    - Script - If the interaction code with your smart contract is a script, please label this as `true`, if it is a transaction label this as `false`

 ```jsx